njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 Then select TPUv2 <br>
 However, this should already be the default setting when you open the link.

-## How to do Self-Supervised Pretraining: https://colab.research.google.com/drive/14VxoXzA374nNqYANI52rXbGuSW2ZAkxZ#scrollTo=_uzonweo6pYs
+## How to: Self-Supervised Pretraining: https://colab.research.google.com/drive/14VxoXzA374nNqYANI52rXbGuSW2ZAkxZ#scrollTo=_uzonweo6pYs

 This notebook will walk you through:
 * Setting Up (importing/connecting to TPU)